Up & Down: Mukalil Oralundu: Production

 The script and dialogues are written by Sunny Joseph, Manual George and Indugopan.
 The three had discussed well about each and every scene in the movie.
 Rajeev Kumar says there was a consensus among the script writers and him as a director.

 Major portion of the film was shot from Chithranjali Studios in Thiruvananthapuram where the lift was constructed using plywood, the insides covered with embossed metal sheets.
 Mohandas was the art director for the film.

 When the script was developed, scenarists and the director felt that the scope of songs were less in it.
 Also they were apprehensive that the songs would affect the pace of the movie.
 So there are no songs in the film except a promo song.
-Prasanth Murali has done the background score with Quarter tones.
+Prashanth Techno has done the background score with Quartet tones.

 Soundtrack

 The music of the film was composed by M. Jayachandran collaborating with T.K.
 Rajeev Kumar after Rathinirvedam.
 Ramya Nambeesan sung the theme song.
-Background Score was composed by the debutante, Prashanth Murali.
+Background Score was composed by the debutante, Prashanth Techno.